djacobs/iWitness/README.markdown

     app/
       controllers/   -> ember controllers
-      ext/           -> extentions to plugins or native types fonts/         -> fonts used by the stylesheets images/        -> images used by stylesheets and markup json/          -> static data used by timezone logic
+      ext/           -> extensions to plugins or native types fonts/         -> fonts used by the stylesheets images/        -> images used by stylesheets and markup json/          -> static data used by timezone logic